Sugar Spun Run

 Tips for Making Homemade Granola Bars

-• You can substitute your favorite nuts for this recipe.
+• Much like when making my granola recipe, you can substitute your favorite nuts for this recipe.
 I use walnuts but almonds, cashews, or pecans are all great choices!

 • When preparing your 9×9 pan for these granola bars, make sure to leave parchment paper (or wax paper) hanging over each side of the pan so that, once they cool, you can easily lift the bars out of the pan and then slice them on a cutting board — this is much easier than slicing them directly in the pan.